-There are a few practical reasons for designers to embrace the practice of designing for optimal use of natural light.
+There are a few practical reasons for designers to embrace designing for optimal use of natural light.
 This includes lessened artificial energy demands, resulting in lower operating costs; increased revenue, particularly in retail applications; and increased safety in public places.
 Studies show that using natural light in public and transportation buildings helps reduce possible threats to occupants and users.
-Perhaps one of the most practical reasons, however, is the effect that natural light has on the humans who occupy the building; it is becoming increasingly apparent that humans are at their healthiest and most productive when they have adequate access to natural light.
+One of the most practical reasons, however, is the effect that natural light has on the humans who occupy the building; it is becoming increasingly apparent that humans are at their healthiest and most productive when they have adequate access to natural light.

 Supporting the cycle

 When it comes to the human element, the primary purpose of daylighting is to help support the circadian cycle, provided by the natural light and dark throughout the course of a day.
 Of course, the Earth’s natural lighting cycle can be unpredictable: solar position and weather conditions play a part in how much and what type of light/dark we receive.
 The cycle also depends on location –northern latitudes will not receive the same exposure to light as those living in southern ones, and vice versa re: dark.
 Yet, exposure to both light and dark in a natural, cyclical manner is imperative to human health.

 When applied in architectural design, daylighting can be used as a way to mimic/take advantage of the natural cycle, thus achieving multiple human health benefits:

 - Controlling body (circadian) rhythms, changes in core body temperature and hormone secretion.
 When we are in sync with the natural world’s lighting, we are healthier and sleep better.

 - Positively affecting health and mood.
 Lack of light can contribute to depressive disorders.
 Various studies have shown that people with access to natural light and window views are happier, more productive, experience less sick time, and recover faster from illness when they do get sick.